kanaria69/Mainecoco/README.md

-## A man is washing the car with his son.
-The son asks......
-"Dad, can’t you just use a sponge?"
+## What's the difference between a guitar and a fish?
+You can tune a guitar but you can't "tuna" fish!